cmmurin/North-Carolina-County-Premature-Deaths/README.md

 This data subset was created to find a possible correlation between premature death and poor mental health days, in hope that if there is a strong correlation, then further research and additional help can be provided.
 ## Getting Started
 If you wish to create your own data repository, open the [Python notebook](https://github.com/cmmurin/North-Carolina-County-Premature-Deaths/blob/main/Creating%20a%20Subset/Creating_a_Subset.ipynb) in a place that supports it, such as [Google CoLab](https://colab.research.google.com/), for step-by-step instructions.
 ## Need Help?
-Use this link for more information on [Google Colab](https://colab.research.google.com/#)
+Use this link for more information on [Google Colab](https://colab.research.google.com/#) Use this link for more information on [GitHub](https://docs.github.com/en/get-started/start-your-journey/hello-world) Use this link for more information on [Python for beginners](https://www.python.org/about/gettingstarted/) Use this link for step-by-step instructions on [making your own data subset](https://github.com/cmmurin/North-Carolina-County-Premature-Deaths/blob/main/Creating%20a%20Subset/Creating_a_Subset%20(1).ipynb)

 ---
 This repository was created by Charlotte Murin (cmmurin) for Professor Gotzler's English 105 class at UNC Chapel Hill.